samarthdd/k8-proxy-documentation/docs/products/sharepoint plugin/online/sharepoint-online-solution-deployment.md

 4. Select any file.
 5. Verify custom Download button is present.
 6. Download the file.
-   - In case you are not able to **Download** file, verify that correct Glasswall Rebuild URL and Rebuild API are set in section 5.
+   - In case you are not able to **Download** file, verify that correct Glasswall Rebuild URL and GW Cloud SDK are set in section 5.
 8. Verify that downloaded file is rebuilt by Glasswall (you can upload file to `https://file-drop.co.uk` and verify it comes clean).
    - If the file is not rebuild correctly, the issue has to do with Glasswall Rebuild rather than solution provided.